mne-tools/mne-python/doc/source/manual/cookbook.rst

 **\---cps**

     Compute the cortical patch statistics.
-This is need if current-density estimates are computed, see Section 6.2.8.
+This is need if current-density estimates are computed, see :ref:`CBBDBHDI`.
 If the patch information is available in the source space file the surface normal is considered to be the average normal calculated over the patch instead of the normal at each source space location.
 The calculation of this information